jbemmel/srl-vxlan-oam/README.md

 For overlay services, most VXLAN packets are handled fully in hardware, either in dedicated logic (on EVPN leaf nodes) or as generic IP/UDP packets (at spines or other routers).
 In order to implement custom OAM tooling for VXLAN L2 services, this prototype application uses *custom ARP packets* using the Experimental opcodes 24 and 25 as defined in [RFC5494](https://datatracker.ietf.org/doc/html/rfc5494); because these are ARP packets, the ASIC on physical hardware is expected to always forward them to the general CPU for processing.

-Some open source implementations (like [this](https://github.com/vnrick/dot1ag-utils) project) exist, but they do not support VXLAN overlay services.
+For this reason, this prototype does not adhere to the IEEE 802.1ag wire format.
+Some open source implementations (like [this](https://github.com/vnrick/dot1ag-utils) project) exist, but they do not support VXLAN overlay services - and even if they did, real ASICs would likely drop the packets.

-This project implements VXLAN L2 OAM tools (ping, tracelink) for overlay networks, using eBPF XDP filters on SR Linux
+This project implements VXLAN L2 OAM tools (ping, tracelink) for overlay networks, using eBPF XDP filters to process custom ARP and ARP-in-VXLAN packets on SR Linux.

 ## Sources used